 We offer a range of different apprenticeships starting from level 2 up to level 7.
-The majority of our apprenticeships require our apprentices to have 5 GCSEs or equivalent, including in English and maths.
+The majority of our apprenticeships require our apprentices to have 5 GCSEs or equivalent, including in English and Maths.
 Applicants can be currently studying these qualifications, so long as they have achieved them before they start with us.
-Higher level apprenticeships tend to have higher entry requirements.
+Higher level apprenticeships tend to have higher entry requirements and certain schemes do have specific requirements.
 An apprenticeship level is an equivalent to an education level, for example completing apprenticeship level 3 means achieving an equivalent of an A level or BTEC.

 Our apprentices don’t pay towards their apprenticeships.
 We cover all training and qualification costs and apprentices’ salary.

 Apprenticeships’ length varies depending on the level.
 They usually last from 18 months to 5 years.
 Lower levels, for example 2, 3 and 4 are between 2-3 years, however level 6, given it’s degree apprenticeship, takes a bit longer to complete, around 5 years as apprentices attend university and study towards a degree.